CriticalFlaw/FlawBOT/docs/cmd/bot.md

 ### report

 Description: Report a problem with FlawBOT to the developer.
-Please do not abuse.
 Aliases: issue
 Parameters: Detailed description of the issue.
 Minimum 50 characters.